katalon-studio/katalon-studio-platform/docs/turorials/create-your-first-plugin.md

                 TestSuiteExecutionContext testSuiteContext = (TestSuiteExecutionContext) eventObject
                         .getExecutionContext();

-                System.out.println("Test execution completed: " + testSuiteContext.getId());
+                System.out.println("Test execution completed: " + testSuiteContext.getReportId());
             }
         });
     }
 }
 ```

 This `implementationClass` just prints an execution completed message to console but you can extend this class to do more business stuff here.
 A good sample for this is [Slack Integration Plugin](https://github.com/katalon-studio/katalon-studio-slack-plugin).
-You can try how it integrates with Slack.
+You can see how it integrates with Slack.

-### Step 10: Reload your plugin
+### Step 9: Reload your plugin
 Type `mvn clean package` and wait a minute until the **BUILD SUCCESS** message from command line.

 Click on `Plugin/Uninstall Plugin` to uninstall your first loaded plugin.

 Click on `Plugin/Install Plugin` and choose the jar file again.

-### Step 11: Test execution event
+### Step 10: Test execution event
 Run a test suite and wait until the execution finished.

-Look at the `Event Log` and see the message will display here, like this:
+Look at the `Event Log` and the message will be displayed like this:
 ![Execution message](https://raw.githubusercontent.com/katalon-studio/katalon-studio-platform/dev/docs/turorials/images/img_execution_message.png)